 This is why "Printful shipping times for Europe" isn't a single number.
 It's a probability distribution, and the worst-case tail (US fulfillment, or Birmingham + customs into EFTA) is what burns refund requests and chargeback disputes.

-The cleanest defense: check Printful's product catalog for each variant in your store and confirm it's stocked in Riga.
-If a popular SKU is UK-only or US-only, swap it for the Riga-stocked equivalent.
+The cleanest defense: check Printful's product catalog for each variant in your store and confirm it's stocked in Riga or Madrid.
+If a popular SKU is UK-only or US-only, swap it for a EU-stocked equivalent.

 Shipping costs by product (EU, UK, EFTA)

 Printful uses flat-rate shipping, with separate rate tables per region.
-Standard intra-EU rates start at the figures below (first item, then per additional item in the same shipment):
+According to PodVector's Printful shipping rates guide, standard intra-EU rates start at the figures below (first item, then per additional item in the same shipment).
+Always cross-check against Printful's live shipping page before publishing them to customers, as rates shift periodically:

 - T-shirts and apparel (EU): €4.79 first / €1.45 each additional